SEPTEMBER 23rd- 27th, 2020

 Therapeutic Letter Writing with Children, Youth and Families and - Live Demonstration Interview

-David highlights the art, structure, creativity and listening practices involved with several therapeutic letter writing practices when working with children, youth and families He follows this up with a superbly textured Live counter-story interview demonstration.
+David highlights the art, structure, creativity and listening practices involved with several different therapeutic letter writing practices (when working with children, youth and families).
+He follows the discussion up with a superbly textured Live counter-story interview demonstration.
 Participants are then invited into the practice of letter writing by writing a response to the interview.

 David Nylund PhD